‘General Hospital’ Spoilers: Is Anna Devane Leaving GH?

 General Hospital Public Service

 Every year, General Hospital addresses a social issue.
-One Christmas, they did a guns for cash program and General Hospital regularly sets up plots to promote Shriners Hospitals for Children.
+One Christmas, they did a guns for cash program, and General Hospital regularly sets up plots to promote Shriners Hospitals for Children.
 There was the Jake Webber (Hudson West) accident and then Spencer Cassadine’s (Nicolas Bechtel) burns.

 This Anna cancer plot is another General Hospital public service opportunity.
 Midway through Monday’s episode, Finola Hughes did a short PSA for Voices of MPN which is an advocacy group for Myeloproliferative Neoplasms, the family of illnesses that has plagued her character.